build3r/TodayILearned/stoic_lessons/lessons_2021.md

 25. Apr 25: Never be ashamed of changing your mind, with new learning you get ability to perceive world differently use it as advantage to correct your old wrong beliefs.
 26. Apr 26: Consider the difficulties and problems you face in life as you training exercise.
 Say to yourself I'm learning.
 This is a more resilient attitude.
 27. Apr 27: Stoicism is all about looking things from a different angle.
 Look for praise from contemptuous angle and a negative situation from an objective angle and you can see things clearly.
+28. Apr 28: In the current times you give power over you to others because of your wants.
+You stay in a unhappy job because of money.
+Indifference to wants is the highest power you can have.
 ----
 1. May 06: The physical beauty attributes are un-stoic, the real beauty is a person having self control, even temper and dedication to human excellence.
 2. May 07: To have a good day, just do good things.